 AUTOMATION IN PATHOLOGICAL ANATOMY

-• Image acquisition techniques in pathological anatomy and forensic medicine.
+• Telepathology and image acquisition techniques in pathological anatomy

 MOLECULAR BIOLOGY IN PATHOLOGICAL ANATOMY